 Printable Mr. Panda Pattern

 I came across this printable template on the Crafty Pammy website.
 I printed it onto cardstock, cut it out, and had a cute little panda to go with the book Please, Mr. Panda by Steven Antony.
 Of course, it also makes an adorable panda in its own right.
-See the link below.

 Learning to Say "Please"

 This charming picture book features a panda who has a box of doughnuts to share.
 He offers them to several other animals he meets, but they don’t remember to say “please.”
-In fact the orca declares “I want them all!
+In fact, the orca declares, “I want them all!
 Then bring me some more!”
 And, of course, Mr. Panda isn’t inclined to give anything thing to such a demanding creature.
-(Though to be fair, the orca’s size does indicate that even a box of doughnuts wouldn’t be very satisfying for him.)
-When Mr. Panda doesn’t hear the magic word, he say “I changed my mind,” until at last, finally the meerkat remembers to be polite.
+(Though, to be fair, the orca’s size does indicate that even a box of doughnuts wouldn’t be very satisfying for him.)
+When Mr. Panda doesn’t hear the magic word, he says, “I changed my mind,” until, at last, the meerkat finally remembers to be polite.

 Chinese Paper Lanterns for the Lunar New Year